-After a while she branched into fanfiction and wrote stories for a number of her favourite fandoms, such as Harry Potter and Rurouni Kenshin.
-It wasn’t until 2008 that she returned to writing original fiction, and that was only with the help of NaNoWriMo.
+After a while, she branched into fanfiction and wrote stories for a number of her favourite fandoms, such as Harry Potter and Rurouni Kenshin.
+It wasn’t until 2008 that she returned to writing original fiction, motivated by the National Novel Writing Month event (NaNoWriMo).
 Puppet Parade was the first novel she finished, even though the first novel she wrote during NaNo was The Muse Bunny – it’s quite a long story, involving a Tinker Bell, crashing computers and bunnies who refuse to go down without a fight.

 Being bilingual – with English and Arabic under her belt – she graduated from university with a degree in Translation and Interpretation.
 Currently, she works as a translator for a travel agency and dabbles in freelance gigs on the side.

 During her free time, Zen likes to watch sitcoms, anime shows and movies.
 When she’s not being a couch potato, she reads, draws, practices her calligraphy, occasionally remembers to write and eats her most favourite food in the world – chocolate.

 Soooo… to recap: Zen is a writer, an editor, a translator, a bookworm, an artist, an avid movie watcher, an anime fan, a procrastinator, a paranoiac, a dork and most importantly… a chocoholic.